wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

-#### Evening Programme
+#### Evening Programme Notes
 <hr>
-**Heather Alice** · *I, The Girl.*
+**Heather Alice White** · **

-A personal reclamation of the 'hysterical' woman, and a reflection on the paradoxes created when society has gendered madness.<br>A fragmented journey through lived experience and complex representation: contemporary movement practices and transmedia storytelling offer an insight into how medical misogyny shapes our archetypes, and how these depictions in pop culture influence neurodiverse young women.

-Thanks to director Joshua Allen. · Videography by Chloe Holford & Joshua Allen.

 Heather Alice is a multidisciplinary artist, currently creating immersive transmedia theatre.
 Her practice is rooted in feminism and she has a background in acting for screen, devising contemporary movement, poetry, and film-making.
 More recently she has become an aerialist and trained Epic Stages with National Youth Theatre.

 <a href="https://instagram.com/heatheraliceartist" target="_blank">Insta heatheraliceartist</a> · <a href="https://youtube.com/@heatheraliceartist" target="_blank">YT heatheraliceartist</a>
 <hr>
 <hr>
-**Jana Aizupe & Company** · *get me out of here*
+**Jana Aizupe & Company** · **

-Two crisp packet beings trying to get past the line to complete the task and escape the space.
-There is a time pressure and they are not allowed to make any noise.
-This proves to be seemingly impossible, as crisps churn with every move they make.
-Will they do it in time?<br>There is optional audience participation, allowing you to give advice and help the beings achieve the success they crave.

 Created in collaboration with Gi Vasey, Caroline O'Mahoney, Dara Hughes.

-Jana Aizupe is a working-class theatre artist based in the West Midlands, primarily working through devising, movement, and film.
+Jana is a working-class theatre artist based in the West Midlands, primarily working through devising, movement, and film.
 She is a trained street dancer, therefore values non-verbal connections through shared movements in space.
 She is also very passionate about applied theatre, putting emphasis on the process of co-creation.
 Her devised work *1001* won the Warwick University Research Prize 2021, and was performed at Omnibus Theatre and Camden People's Theatre SPRINT Festival in 2022.

 <a href="https://instagram.com/1001create" target="_blank">Insta 1001create</a>
 <hr>